 A:The difference between the IDEX® California and the national exams is that the national exams are interior design exams, and the IDEX® California is a “certification” exam.
 None of the national exams test candidates on the California Building Code or Title 24 which is different from all other states.
 Only the IDEX tests for the CBC and Title 24 plus all other laws and codes relevant to interior designers in California.

 The NCIDQ does not conform to California law, because it does not allow “experience only” candidates to apply (those with 8 years or more of diversified interior design experience).
 It also does not meet the definition of “minimum competency at entry level” which is required by California law, Section 139 of the B&P Code.
 “Minimum competency at entry level” is defined as working five years under a licensed or registered (in our case Certified) practitioner.
 It also does not allow graduating students to sit for the exam until they have a proscribed amount of working experience.
 The latter also applies to both the CQRID and the NKBA exams.
-See our Comparison of Examinations in California in left column.

 Q. What should I do if I have other questions about IDEX® California?